lutzer/node-data-editor/README.md

 }
 ```
 #### Custom Title for data entry
-By Defining titleTemplate You can display a custom title for each data entry in the data model using [lodash templates](https://lodash.com/docs/4.17.15#template).
+By defining titleTemplate a custom title is displayed for each data entry in the data model using [lodash templates](https://lodash.com/docs/4.17.15#template).

 ```javascript
 // example using titleTemplate var schema = {